 - “The reflective practitioner allows himself to experience surprise, puzzlement, or confusion in a situation which he finds uncertain or unique.
 He reflects on the phenomenon before him, and on the prior understandings which have been implicit in his behaviour.
 He carries out an experiment which serves to generate both a new understanding of the phenomenon and a change in the situation.”

 - 1996.
 Organizational learning II: Theory, method and practice.
-Reading, MA: Addison Wesley.
+Addison Wesley.

 - 1994.
 Frame Reflection: Toward the Resolution of Intractable Policy Controversies.
-New York: Basic Books.
+Basic Books.

 - 1991.
 The Reflective Turn: Case studies in and on educational practice.
 New York: Teachers College (Columbia).

 - 1989.
 Participatory action research and action science compared: A commentary.
 American behavioral scientist, 32(5), 612-623.

 - 1988.
 Designing: Rules, types and words.
 Design studies, 9(3), 181-190.